RRTaxOrg/RRTax/README.md

 ## Getting Started With The Project
 ## Go and install Node.js from the internet

-## 1> First make you own copy of the project by making a fork witch is like making a copy of the project on github. it can be done from the github repo
+## 1> First make you own copy of the project by making a fork which is like making a copy of the project on github. it can be done from the github repo
 - Fork the repo then open it in your IDE VS code is recommended

 ## 2> Then open the project in your IDE open the terminal and to run the project do the following